hmslima/sambahsacompletegrammar/sambahsa.md

 iom –** I shall buy your present, but if your father doesn't pay me, I'll have an argument with him.

+**Sekwent {sEkwënt} –** following, according to

+***Sekwent ids Constitution, official bahsa Ukraines est ukrainsk –** according to its constitution, the official language of Ukraine is Ukrainian*

+***Sekwent id Tyrk statistic institut, id population ios landios mikdier 74,7 millions leuden in 2011 –** according to the Turkish statistical institute, the country's population amounted to 74,7 million people in 2011*

 **Seni {sEni} –** apart, separately, asunder

 **Crohscim seni ud mien braters ed swesters** – I grew up separately from